Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 ### The printf Spill and the Counter Bridge

-`printf("You entered: %s\n", rbp−0x3C)` prints from the read buffer until the first null byte.
-To reach `src` at offset +28 we need every byte from +0 to +27 to be non-null.
+`printf("You entered: %s\n", rbp−0x3C)` prints from the read buffer until the first NULL byte.
+To reach `src` at offset +28 we need every byte from +0 to +27 to be non-NULL.
 The obstacle is the **loop counter at offset +24**:

 ```
-counter = i = 0x00000005  →  bytes: 05 00 00 00
+counter = i = 0x00000005  ->  bytes: 05 00 00 00
                                          ^^
-                               null at offset +25 stops printf before src
+                               NULL at offset +25 stops printf before src
 ```

 The fix, borrowed from the prior challenges, is to **overwrite the counter with `0xFFFFFFFF`** (`p32(-1)`):

 ```
-p32(0xFFFFFFFF)  →  bytes: ff ff ff ff   all non-null, printf flows through
+p32(0xFFFFFFFF)  ->  bytes: ff ff ff ff   all non-NULL, printf flows through
 ```

 This simultaneously:
-1. Bridges the null gap — all four counter bytes become `0xFF`, non-null
+1. Bridges the NULL gap — all four counter bytes become `0xFF`, non-NULL
 2. Resets the loop — counter `−1` increments to `0`, restarting at `i=0`

 ### Four-Phase Exploit Strategy